North Korea fires projectiles, rejects South Korea's 'senseless' dialogue pledge

 The North has protested against joint military drills conducted by South Korea and the United States, which kicked off last week, calling them a rehearsal for war.
 It has also fired several short-range missiles in recent weeks.

-North Korea fired two more unidentified projectiles into the sea off its east coast on Friday morning, South Korea’s Joint Chiefs of Staff said in a statement.
-South Korea’s National Security Council was meeting to discuss the latest launches.
+North Korea fired two more unidentified projectiles into the sea off its east coast on Friday morning, South Korea’s Joint Chiefs of Staff (JCS) said in a statement.

 Japan’s defense ministry said it did not see any imminent security threat from the latest projectile launch.